pdl/Articulate/Design.md

 ### Location Object

 A glorified array.
-Let Redist do zone.public and local do zone/public.
+Let Redis do zone.public and local do zone/public.
 Avoid having to deal with initial slashes.

 ### Setup